Amino21786/fomlads-group-project/README.md

 - warnings

 ## Interface instructions
-Creating the conda environment and installing the relevant libraries from a file:
+To creatie the conda environment one can install via a dependencies file command:
 ```
 conda env create -f dependencies.yml
 ```